ericoporto/ags-manual-wiki/Character.md

 base line for the character, which works similarly to walk-behind area and object baselines.

-The baseline can be from 1 to the height of the room (normally 200), or set it to 0 to go back to using the character's feet as the baseline.
+The baseline can be from 1 to the height of the room.
+Setting it to 0 will make character go back to using its y coordinate as the baseline.

 Example: